airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

         "seriesAttributes": ["TITLE"],
         "obsAttributes": ["OBS_STATUS"]
     }

-This tells us that the id of the component for the series dimension is "CURRENCY".
-With this information, we may now look up in the collection of components (also available below the structure field available in the metadata object) and find the CURRENCY component.
-This component will have information such as id and name but also a collection of values.
-As the value we got is 0 ("dimensions": [0]), we know that the value that applies to this particular series is the first one in the collection of values of the CURRENCY component.
+We see that, for the first series, the dimension is 0:

+    "dimensions": [0]

+From the packaging information, we know that the dimension for this series is CURRENCY.

+    "seriesDimensions": ["CURRENCY"]

+We can now find the CURRENCY component in collection of components available below the structure field available in the metadata object:

+    {
+        "id": "CURRENCY",
+        "name": "Currency",
+        "values": [
+            {
+                "id": "NZD",
+                "name": "New Zealand dollar"
+            },
+            {
+                "id": "RUB",
+                "name": "Russian rouble"
+            }
+        ]
+    }

+The value 0 identified previously is the index of the item in the collection of values for this component.
+In this case, the dimension value is therefore "New Zealand dollar".

-The same logic applies for mapping attributes.
+The same logic applies when mapping attributes.